 And Do Enjoy London’s Must-Sees

 Yes, there are some places that attract the tourists that are definitely worth the visit and I still love to this day.
-See the Crown Jewels at the Tower of London, watch the Changing of the Guard at Buckingham Palace, explore around St Paul’s, and (once the renovations are done) hear the chimes of Big Ben.
+See the Crown Jewels at the Tower of London, watch the Changing of the Guard at Buckingham Palace, explore around St Paul’s, and (once the renovations finish) hear the chimes of Big Ben.
 These are the things that makes this city so memorable, and that I love to this day.